 Use “V-Sync” to restrict the frame rate to the monitor’s refresh rate.
 And if there is a frame rate limitation, make sure to disable it.
 Then, adjust the game’s settings to the system’s default resolution and set a quality preset.

 Although changing the settings yields a better result, try to stick to the default settings as they give more accurate results.

 Performing the tests at multiple resolutions can give you a proper understanding of your GPU’s performance.
 This is because high resolution stresses the Graphics card, while the CPU easily controls low resolution.

 Perform the benchmarking process if you’re playing either of our suggested games.
 It is usually found under the graphics settings.
-It, however, becomes much more complicated to test a game without an inbuilt benchmark.
+However, testing a game without an inbuilt benchmark becomes much more complicated.

 You can use the “Control” application.
 It does not have an inbuilt benchmark.
 Carry out the test several times to determine if the results are similar.
-The selected place is safe if the readings are similar.
-It might be challenging to replicate the tests, but try to avoid moving in random directions or pointing the cameras at the sky.
+The selected place is safe if the readings are identical.
+It might be challenging to replicate the tests but try to avoid moving in random directions or pointing the cameras at the sky.

 However, the average process may not be the most accurate to determine the performance of a game with low and high frame rates consecutively (10 seconds each).

 To check your results, compare them to those of other configured computers.
 The 3DMark application performs this automatically.
 Write down your results after you’ve checked them so you can revisit them later if required.